Workshops & Lectures

 1-hour lecture and PowerPoint

 “There is something in every human soul which seeks to create a thing of beauty, given any sort of opportunity and materials to do so.
 Throughout all the ages people have pursued their own ideas of beauty, building, shaping, weaving, painting, decorating.
-They have carried on that pursuit through every medium that ever came to hand: wood, stone, feathers, bone, ivory, cloth, jewels, metals, glass, clay, shell, leather, pigment… and yarn,” writes Barbara G. Walker in her 1968 masterwork, A Treasury of Knitting Patterns.
+They have carried on that pursuit through every medium that ever came to hand: wood, stone, feathers, bone, ivory, cloth, jewels, metals, glass, clay, shell, leather, pigment… and yarn,” writes Barbara G. Walker in her 1968 book, A Second Treasury of Knitting Patterns.

 This lecture, accompanied by images of weaving and crafts throughout history, looks at the pursuit of craft, from ancient to modern times, and why it continues to enrich our lives -- from a weaver’s perspective, of course!